Great American Cleanup

 The Great American Cleanup is the annual spring cleanup event in association with Keep America Beautiful.
 Hundreds of volunteers collect trash and other debris around the community during the Great American Cleanup.
 KCRB uses the Great American Clean up as an instrument to promote recycling and the importance of litter prevention.

-Several locations across Rockdale were spruced up with the help of a record-high number of more than 525 volunteers in 2016 as part of the Great American Cleanup.
-KCRB, families, individuals, businesses, schools and more than 30 community groups removed tires and tons of trash in the County.
+Several locations across Rockdale were spruced up with the help of more than 270 volunteers in 2017 as part of the Great American Cleanup.
+KCRB, families, individuals, businesses, schools and more than 20 community groups removed tires and tons of trash in the County.

 Electronics Recycling & Paper Shredding Event